-If you are considering becoming a member, please speak to Kevin, the chair of our congregation.
+If you are considering becoming a member, please speak to Alison Thursfield, our membership secretary, or to Reverend Mark Hutchinson, our Minister.
 If you decide to join, you will need to complete the membership form and send it to the Congregation Committee.
 We also ask you commit to making some form of contribution to the working of our congregation.
 For many this will include a financial element, but such considerations should not prevent anybody from joining; we welcome all new members regardless of the form of their contribution.
-For those who are able, we suggest a membership subscription of £48 that covers the quota payment that we make to the central Unitarian General Assembly organisation on behalf of each registered member of the congregation.
+For those who are able, we suggest a membership subscription of £48 that covers the annual quota payment that we make to the central Unitarian General Assembly organisation on behalf of each registered member of the congregation.
 The subscription and any additional donation towards the costs of our services and building can be made in a single payment or as a monthly standing order, and can also be Gift Aid’ed if your circumstances permit.

 The joining of a new member is to be celebrated, and we would announce your membership at next appropriate service, so you could be welcomed by the congregation as a whole.

 We also ask all members to re-affirm their membership annually at the start of each year.
 We hold a special membership service once a year at which the commitment of new and long-standing members of the Community is celebrated.